 Often abbreviated as kW, a kilowatt is a unit of electrical energy.
 Electric showers are often rated in terms of how many kilowatts they will use to heat the water.
 This is important, for those equipped to handle a greater number of kilowatts tend to be able to produce hot water quicker.
 However, levels of energy consumption will also rise.
-It is therefore important to select a shower that can supply the correct amount of heat without substantially raising an electric bill.
+It is, therefore, important to select a shower that can supply the correct amount of heat without substantially raising an electric bill.

 Are More Kilowatts Associated with a More Powerful Shower?

 A power shower is a system with a booster and mixer, which mix and boost the flow of the water out of the shower.
-The potency of the power shower can be realised with a water system with high pressure attributed to a boiler fit into the plumbing system; this will enable you to enjoy high power flow of water up to 1.5 bar pressure.
+The potency of the power shower can be realised with a water system with high pressure attributed to a boiler fit into the plumbing system; this will enable you to enjoy high water flow up to 1.5 bar pressure.
 It can also work in tandem with a shower pump connected to the existing water system, which, in return, will throw out water with an unimaginable flow.
-It can efficiently work with a water pump in order to pull out the water from the water tank, with a superb flow as desired.
+It can efficiently work with a water pump to pull out the water from the tank, with a superb flow as desired.
 It also has a small disadvantage; it empties the hot water cylinder speedily.

 Digital Showers - The Drenching Delight

 Digital Showers are fruits of the modern electrical age.
 The highlight of this type of shower is that it uses electricity for controlling the features such as flow and temperature, facilitated by easy push buttons or remote control.
 Unlike electric showers, digital showers have their control mechanism powered by digital technology or electricity.
 The controls are extremely precise and also combined with a number of innovative features.
 They function as a normal mixer but can be installed at a distance from the controls and come exposed or concealed.
-The exposed ones have a reputation for dispensing hot & cold blending of water which emanates from the attached pipe of shower slider rail on the wall.
+The exposed ones have a reputation for dispensing hot & cold blending of water, which emanates from the attached pipe of the shower slider rail on the wall.
 It’s called ‘exposed’ as it has been designed to stay out by the wall and to yield no damage to the decor.

-Companies like Mira, Aqualisa and Triton have produced products innovative and safe shower with easy controls.
+Companies like Mira, Aqualisa and Triton have produced innovative and safe shower products with easy controls.
 Take a look below at some of our favourite products from these three brands.